JuliaControl/DiscretePIDs.jl/README.md

 using the function `K, Ti, Td = parallel2standard(kp, ki, kd)` or, if a filter parameter is included, `K, Ti, Td, N = parallel2standard(kp, ki, kd, Tf)`.
 This function also accepts a vector of parameters in the same order, in which case a vector is returned.

 ## Details
-- The derivative term only acts on the (filtered) measurement and not the command signal.
+- The derivative term by default only acts on the (filtered) measurement and not the command signal.
 It is thus safe to pass step changes in the reference to the controller.
+Set `wd = 1` to let the derivative act on the error `r-y` instead.
 The parameter $b$ can further be set to zero to avoid step changes in the control signal in response to step changes in the reference.
 - Bumpless transfer when updating `K` is realized by updating the state `I`.
 See the docs for `set_K!` for more details.
 - The total control signal $u(t)$ (PID + feedforward) is limited by the integral anti-windup.
 - The integrator is discretized using a forward difference (no direct term between the input and output through the integral state) while the derivative is discretized using a backward difference.
 This approximation has the advantage that it is always stable and that the sampled pole goes to zero when $T_d$ goes to zero.
 Tustin's approximation gives an approximation such that the pole instead goes to $z = −1$ as $T_d$ goes to zero.